-Standard 4.2 is more helpful in curing title than in the initial examination by the title examiner.
-Usually, not enough information is provided in the abstract to cover the situations most often encountered.
+This Standard is more helpful in the curing of title than in the initial examination by the title examiner.
+Usually, not enough information is provided in the abstract to cover the situations you most often encounter.

 An examiner is likely to see many old oil and gas leases whose primary terms have expired in the absence of production.

 Standard 4.2 can be helpful in determining whether these leases may create a cloud on title.
-However, caution must be used because many times these leases cover large tracts of lands, requiring the abstracter to include a certificate of non-development for all the lands in the leases and any other lands spaced or unitized with those lands.
-The abstracter seldom gives enough information for the use of Standard 4.2 with old leases.
+However, caution must be used because many times these leases cover large tracts of lands, requiring the abstracter to include a certificate of nondevelopment on all the lands in the leases and any other lands spaced or unitized with those lands.
+Seldom does the abstracter give you enough information for use of this Standard with old leases.